ApexInvent/ApexInvent-Documentation/apexflow/bom.md

 | (Optional) Can Bus Board | 1x |

 You can purchase a [Electronics Kit](https://apexinvent.co.za/) directly from our store.
+A Can Bus board can be found [here](https://apexinvent.co.za/products/bigtreetech-ebb-36-can-bus-board).

 ---
 ### Hotend